How To Arrange Furniture In A Long Narrow Living Room

 Selecting appropriate furniture is crucial in creating a comfortable and

-furniture choices will impact how you use and enjoy the space.
-By taking the
+Your furniture choices will impact how you use and enjoy the space.
+By taking

-create a comfortable and inviting space that works for your lifestyle and
+make the space feel comfortable and inviting and ensure that it works for your

 Consider the Scale and Proportion